xmtpjs/xmtp/docs/guides/writing-middleware.md

 # Writing Middleware

 XMTP middleware are simple functions which return a `Promise`.
-The simplest way of writing writing a middleware is by using ES7 `async` functions.
+The simplest way of writing a middleware is by using ES7 `async` functions.

 ```js
 // ES5